Live Product · Solo Project

 Research & Discovery

-What I found by talking to real home cooks.
+What I found by talking to home cooks.

-I interviewed 12 people across different cooking skill levels, dietary needs, and household sizes.
-I also analysed competitor apps (Supercook, Whisk, Yummly) to map feature gaps.
+I spoke with 12 people (friends, family, and contacts) across different cooking skill levels and dietary needs.
+These were informal conversations, not formal user interviews.
+I also analysed competitor apps (Supercook, Whisk, Yummly) to map feature gaps and understand where they fell short.

 Insight 01